cocos/cocos-docs/en/editor/scene/index.md

 ### Gizmo operation introduction

-The core function of **Scene** panel is to edit and arrange the visible elements in the scene in a WYSIWYG way.
-We mainly use **Gizmos** to assist in the visual editing of the scene.
+The core function of **Scene** panel is to edit and arrange the visible elements in the scene in a WYSIWYG way. **Gizmos** are mainly used to assist in the visual editing of the scene.

 - [Transform Gizmo](./transform-gizmo.md)
 - [Camera Gizmo](./camera-gizmo.md)